 In reality, 10 years of hiring data indicated that December was actually the slowest month for hiring.
 But one of the best months to apply for a job?
 June—a summer month.

 So, go ahead and keep tailoring your resume and polishing your cover letter—even when you think everyone else is taking a break.
 While they’re planning their next vacations, you’ll be planning your next career move.

 Yes, you’re bound to encounter a few out-of-office emails from hiring managers (hey, they’re entitled to vacations too!).
 But, during their normal working hours?
 They’re often less busy—leaving them more time to sort through applicants.

 “Many candidates can benefit from summer hiring, as the hiring managers they are meeting with are not heavily involved in year-end related projects or tax season,” shares Faris.

-The less that hiring manager has on his plate means the more time and attention he can give to filling any open positions—meaning your application stands a better chance of being reviewed somewhat promptly (rather than being consistently pushed to the back burner).
+The less that hiring manager has on their plate means the more time and attention they can give to filling any open positions—meaning your application stands a better chance of being reviewed somewhat promptly (rather than being consistently pushed to the back burner).

 NEED SOME HELP WITH YOUR JOB SEARCH STRATEGY?

 Great news!
 We work with a ton of experts who do just that.